Side Effects of Hair Transplantation

 While FUE does not completely eliminate the existence of scars, the procedure does tend to provide a minimal amount of visible scarring.
 Rather than remove a piece of the scalp to break it down into individual follicular units, a handheld punch device is used to remove the follicular units directly from the scalp.
 FUE still has the potential to leave behind small, white, circular scars, although they tend to be minimal and easily hidden by surrounding hair growth.
 The critical threshold for developing minimally visible micro-scars is using a punch .9mm or smaller.

 Aside from making changes to your daily routine, you can also employ some more advanced methods to promote a healthier and stronger recovery.
-Platelet-rich plasma (PRP) Therapy is a new and effective method for combating hair loss that has been shown to facilitate a faster recovery from hair transplantation surgery.
 The regular use of medications like Propecia and Rogaine can provide quicker results, although you will need to refrain from using them for a brief period of time before surgery.
 If you are interested in complementing your hair transplantation surgery with additional treatments and medications, then let Dr. Arocha know during your initial consultation.